amazon-ion/ion-tests/conformance/README.md

 * I’ve got a bunch of test cases (not written in this DSL) that check the bounds of the current symbol table or macro table; that would be nice to have an expectation for.
+* Define an expectation for point-in-time equality of timestamps.